Kansas City, MO Office Overview

 |Kansas City Board of Trade Building||4800 Main Street, 64112||165,714||2015|

 Over the years, both tenants and investors have realized the benefits of green office space, and Kansas City is certainly succeeding in meeting this demand.
-This year, Kansas City has ranked 27th of the top 30 office markets in the U.S. that were surveyed for the availability of energy-efficient office space.
+This year, it ranked 27th of the top 30 markets in the U.S. that were surveyed for the availability of energy-efficient office space.
 Over the past 12 years, the percentage of green office buildings in these major markets has increased by over 33%, according to the National Green Building Adoption Index published in 2017.

-While LEED-certified office buildings in Kansas City account for just over 1% of the properties larger than 50,000 square feet, the number of Energy Star-rated buildings is over 3% and the percentage of green office buildings in Kansas City is just under 4%.
+While LEED-certified office buildings in the city account for just over 1% of the properties larger than 50,000 square feet, the number of Energy Star-rated buildings is over 3% and the percentage of green office buildings is just under 4%.

-A great example of a Kansas City LEED-certified office building is One Petticoat Lane at 1010 Walnut Street.
+A great example of a local LEED-certified office building is One Petticoat Lane at 1010 Walnut Street.
 Located in the Downtown Kansas City commercial real estate submarket, this 141,000-square-foot building was completed in 1988 and has a LEED certification.

 Kansas City, MO's Top Office-Using Sectors

-With about 30,000 employees, the Federal Government is the largest employer in Kansas City, and, along with the healthcare and finance industries, maintains robust demand for Class A office space in Kansas City.
+With about 30,000 employees, the Federal Government is the largest employer in Kansas City, and, along with the healthcare and finance industries, maintains robust demand in the area.

 - Government – Federal, local and state government create many white-collar jobs, through agencies such as the Internal Revenue Service, the General Services Administration, and the Social Security Administration.

-- Healthcare & Pharmaceuticals – Drug manufacturer Sanofi-Aventis, HCA Midwest Health System, Saint Luke's Health System, Children's Mercy Hospitals and Clinics, and the University of Kansas Hospital all help to drive the demand for Class A office space in the Kansas City metro area.
+- Healthcare & Pharmaceuticals – Drug manufacturer Sanofi-Aventis, HCA Midwest Health System, Saint Luke's Health System, Children's Mercy Hospitals and Clinics, and the University of Kansas Hospital all help to boost demand.

 - Finance – Home to the Kansas City Federal Reserve Bank, white-collar office users also include American Century Investments, H&R Block, Novastar Financial, and Commerce Bancshares.

-- Corporate Headquarters – Some of the numerous corporate headquarters in Kansas City include Andrews McMeel Universal, Applebee's, Hostess Brands, Kansas City Southern Railway, and Blue Cross and Blue Shield of Kansas City.
+- Corporate Headquarters – Some of the numerous corporate headquarters include Andrews McMeel Universal, Applebee's, Hostess Brands, Kansas City Southern Railway, and Blue Cross and Blue Shield of Kansas City.

 Kansas City Demographics